 Cyclo cross rules allow riders to have spare bikes/wheels to deal with the dreaded mechanical.
 Also as Cyclo Cross is a winter sport, we can have very muddy courses that would be an advantage to receive a clean bike every lap.
 The area designated on the course for all this to happen is called the Pits.
 Most courses will offer what we call a double pit.
 What this means is that the pits are accessible at 2 points on the course so you should only travel max half a lap to receive assistance.

 There will be an entry and exit point for the pits that will be signalled by yellow flags.
 Important rule to know is that once you pass the exit point of the pits, you have to continue in the travel of the course, you cannot simply leave the course or retrace your steps.

-We also ask riders to place bikes and equipment in an orderly fashion in the pits and leaving the service pit lane free.
+We also ask riders to place bikes and equipment in an orderly fashion in the pits and leave the service pit lane free.
 This will be marked.
-We also ask that riders only place there equipment in the pits just before there race and not whilst another race is still on to avoid congestion.
+We also ask that riders only place their equipment in the pits just before their race and not whilst another race is still on to avoid congestion.

 Please note that for all under 12 riders there is no option of a Pit.
 These races are 1 bike only.